What is Hashimoto’s disease?

 One reason for this, amongst others, could be because levothyroxine is not restoring the body’s T4 and T3 levels to normal (physiological) levels.

-The European Thyroid Association (ETA) recommend that levothyroxine should be the standard therapy for hypothyroidism, however they suggest that combination LT3+LT4 therapy can be used on an experimental basis in patients who still have symptoms despite normal TSH levels.
+The European Thyroid Association (ETA) recommends that levothyroxine should be the standard therapy for hypothyroidism, however, they suggest that combination LT3+LT4 therapy can be used on an experimental basis in patients who still have symptoms despite normal TSH levels.